-- 1. The number of students in the major by year, and the number of graduates. - 2.
-Current degree/major requirements, and an analysis of any courses or requirements that are: - a.
+- 1. The number of students in the major by year, and the number of graduates.

+- 2. Current degree/major requirements, and an analysis of any courses or requirements that are:

+- a.
 Routinely oversubscribed

 - b.
+Routinely undersubscribed

-Routinely undersubscribed - c.
-Have high D/F/W rates - 3.
-How does the mission of the degree programs fit with the home department/unit, the school/college, and the mission of the university? - 4.
+- c.
+Have high D/F/W rates

+- 3. How does the mission of the degree programs fit with the home department/unit, the school/college, and the mission of the university? - 4.
 What are the approved learning goals, and how are they being assessed?
 How is the curriculum is being adjusted to reflect assessment results. - 5.
 Are there any substantial and structured collaborations with other programs, such as dual, double or joint degrees, and any 2+2 articulation agreements with Wyoming or other community colleges, and benefits of these arrangements.

-Responsible Division/Unit: Provost's Office
+Responsible Division/Unit: Office of the Provost and Vice President for Academic Affairs

-Source:
+Source: None